AdobeDocs/dynamic-media-classic.fr-FR/help/using/testing-assets-making-them-public.md

 Last Modified By: unknown unknown
 Last Modified Date:

 <p>Added videos to list below 9/11/2012.
-Moved “Render Server requests” from unsupported to supported, listed below on 3/15/2016 as per email from Cynthia March 11, 2016)</p>
+Moved "Render Server requests" from unsupported to supported, listed below on 3/15/2016 as per email from Cynthia March 11, 2016)</p>

  -->